 Administrative & Payments Assistant

 Have questions about payments?
 Carrie is the organization for all our administrative needs.
 She is the helpful person behind all of those payment reminders and requests for documentation completion.
 Carrie has 20+ years of bookkeeping experience and is a published author.

 Ready to schedule your group?
 Kelly coordinates group scheduling and facilitates trips as a tour leader.
 She has over 20+ years’ experience teaching and guiding in the outdoors and is a Becoming an Outdoors Woman Instructor since 1997.
 She has a bachelor’s degree from the University of Wisconsin Stevens-Point in Natural Resource Management with an emphasis in Environmental Education/ Interpretation.
 Kelly likes to hunt, fish, camp, backpack, kayak, garden, forage, create soaps and lotions, snorkel, travel and spend time with her family.

 Guide / Costa Rica

 Meet Pepe, your guide and future life-long friend!
 Pepe is a master naturalist that will reveal the story of the rainforest to you one character at a time.
 Instead of a few dry facts of about animals you find on the trail, Pepe will teach you how every plant, monkey, bird, insect, and reptile is connected to each other via the delicate and intricate community within the rainforest.
 Pepe is Costa Rican and proud of his beautiful country.
 His passion for sharing his knowledge of the Tico culture and the amazing symbiotic life of tropical flora and fauna is evidence of how much he loves Costa Rica.
 Since 1997, he has been guiding people into the rainforests of Costa Rica and Panama.
-Many of our guests are shocked by now much Pepe knows! — It’s almost super human!
+Our guests are shocked by now much Pepe knows! — It’s almost super human!

 Guide / Trinidad & Tobago